How to Create a Perfect ESL Lesson Plan in 6 Easy Steps (Plus 3 Ready-to-use Lesson Plans!)

 - Whatever comes out of your imagination will be awesome.

 - Bells and whistles aren’t necessary.
-It is the content and the thought behind English lessons that matter.
+It’s the content and the thought behind English lessons that matter.

 - When a lesson tanks, shrug it off.
 Fix what can be fixed.
 Forget about the rest.

 - Teaching is a 50/50 relationship between the student and the teacher.
-You can do everything right, but if the student doesn’t do his part you will still have trouble.
+You can do everything right, but if the student doesn’t do their part you’ll still have trouble.
 Do what you can and leave it at that.

 The ESL classroom is an incredibly fun and exciting place.
 It can also be aggravating at times.
 But, hey, you’ll never be bored!

-Teaching non-English speakers your language is an exciting privilege that you will never forget.
-Best of luck.
+Teaching non-English speakers your language is an exciting privilege that you’ll never forget.
+Best of luck!